gvsantos/Numerical_Methods/Simpsons_Method/README.md

 This algorithm includes error checks for: if there are the appropriate number of input values, if the two vectors x and y are the same length, and if the x vector is evenly spaced.

 This algorithm also includes a warning that the Trapezoidal Rule will be employed over the last interval if there are an odd number of intervals.

+As pointed out by my professor, this algorithm has one error with the odd interval number estimation.